Hempy49/CV/README.md

 #### Creative

 As a keen musician with a fine art background, I'm used to taking a creative approach to problem solving and enjoy dealing with abstract concepts.
-Inventive thinking can be very powerful when writing elegant code for complex programs and this is not something I shy away from.
+Inventive thinking can be very powerful when writing clean code for complex programs and this is not something I shy away from.

 #### Attention to detail